ianlgk/ianlgk/README.md

 <p align="left">
   Hello, there! 👋<br>My name is Ian and I'm a <strong>Full Stack Developer</strong> 🚀.<br />
   Nowadays, I'm studying Information Systems at the Federal University of Ouro Preto - UFOP.<br />
-  In addition, I have been working as a Junior Java Developer since october 2021 at the company Saúde Agora.
+  In addition, I have been working as a full-stack developer since october 2021 at the company Saúde Agora.
 </p>
 <br /><br />